 Since this test is out of the reach of most runners, the common solution is to perform graded submaximal Vo2 tests, designed by exercise physiologists, that can then be used to estimate (quite accurately) your Vo2max or your maximum fitness level.

-For endurance runners, I like to recommend the 1.5 Mile Run test that can be done pretty much anywhere!
+For endurance runners, I like to recommend the 1.5 mile Running Fitness Test that can be done pretty much anywhere!